apache/pulsar/site/docs/latest/cookbooks/compaction.md

 tags: [admin, clients, compaction]
 ---

-Pulsar's [topic compaction](../../getting-started/ConceptsAndArchitecture#compaction) feature enables you to
+Pulsar's [topic compaction](../../getting-started/ConceptsAndArchitecture#compaction) feature enables you to create **compacted** topics in which older, "obscured" entries are pruned from the topic, allowing for faster reads through the topic's history (which messages are deemed obscured/outdated/irrelevant will depend on your use case).

 To use compaction:

 * You must manually [trigger](#trigger) compaction using the Pulsar administrative API.
 This will both run a compaction operation *and* mark the topic as a compacted topic.
-* Your {% popover consumers %} must be [configured](#config) to read from compacted topics (or else the messages won't be read/processed/acknowledged)
+* Your {% popover consumers %} must be [configured](#config) to read from compacted topics (or else the messages won't be properly read/processed/acknowledged).

 ## When should I use compacted topics?

 The classic example of a topic that could benefit from compaction would be a stock ticker topic.
-In such a topic, you only care about the most recent value of each stock; historical values don't matter.
-Compacting a stock ticker topic would mean that only the most recent value for each key---in this case each stock symbol, e.g. `GOOG` or `AAPL`---is readable by clients.
+In such a topic, you only care about the most recent value of each stock; "historical values" don't matter, so there's no need to read through outdated data when processing a topic's messages.

+In Pulsar, topic compaction takes place on a *per-key basis*, meaning that messages are compacted based on their key.
+For the stock ticker use case, the stock symbol---e.g. `AAPL` or `GOOG`---could serve as the key.

 {% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
 Keys can be thought of as the axis along which compaction is applied." %}